S-Owiti/Market-Movement-Analysis-Clustering-Forecasting-Stock-Price-Behavior/README.md

 Key **statistical features and time-aware fields** are now available for the next steps:
 **Exploratory Data Analysis, Clustering, and Time Series Forecasting.**

----

-Let me know when you’re ready for the **EDA section**, and I’ll write that just as crispy.
-Or I can format this into a clean `.docx` if you want it export-ready 🧾✨